 This combination of tax-exempt capital gains and charitable tax receipt enables you to make a significant gift at little cost.

-For more information on making a gift of shares and other securities, please contact Lisa Laskowski, RUH Foundation’s Director of Development, at 306.655.6530 or by email.
+For more information on making a gift of shares and other securities, please contact Lisa Laskowski, RUH Foundation’s Chief Development Officer, at 306.655.6530 or by email.

 In this busy world, living your life with purpose can be challenging.
 Leaving a legacy with meaning doesn’t have to be.